chadpark07/recipe-investigation/README.md

 ## **Introduction**

-The question that will be explored in this project will be: **"Do the number of steps and ingredients in asian recipes affect its rating when compared to other world cuisines?"**
+The question that will be explored in this project will be: "Do people rate Asian recipes differently due to the number of ingredients used compared to other cuisines?"
+Here we will focus on American recipes for “other cuisines”.

 The datasets I will be using in this project contain recipes and ratings from food.com scraped from the authors of the paper "Generating Personalized Recipes from Historical User Preferences".

 The first dataset which contain recipes has 83792 rows with relevant columns such as:
-- n_steps: Numbers of steps in the recipe
-- steps: Step by step instructions of the recipe
 - n_ingredients: Number of ingredients in the recipe
 - ingredients: Ingredients needed for the recipe